minmarg/gtalign_alpha/README.md

   *  Graphics processing unit (GPU) version
   *  Configurable GPU memory
+  *  Utilization of multiple GPUs
   *  Tested on NVIDIA Pascal (GeForce GTX 1080MQ), Turing (GeForce RTX 2080Ti), Volta (V100), and Ampere (A100) GPU architectures
   *  Same executable for different architectures
   *  ~1000x faster on a single GPU (Volta) than TM-align (tested with 186 queries and 18,861 database entries)
+  *  Fast prescreening for similarities in structure space (further n-fold speedup for database searches)
   *  Alignment of complexes up to 65,535 residues long; the alignment of 37,860 residue-long complexes (7A4I and 7A4J) is ~900,000x faster (Volta) than TM-align
   *  Running on Ampere is 2x faster than on Volta
-  *  Similar and even better accuracy (optimality) compared with TM-align
+  *  More sensitive and better accuracy (optimality) compared to TM-align when using deep superposition search
   *  Correct TM-scores are guaranteed for produced superpositions
   *  Correct RMSDs are guaranteed for produced alignments
   *  Many options for speed-accuracy tradeoff